 Director Selection Process

-The Nominating & Governance Committee is responsible for establishing criteria for seeking and selecting individuals to recommend to our Board as director candidates.
-In this regard, the Nominating & Governance Committee considers the entirety of each candidate’s credentials, such director criteria to include, but not be limited to: high ethical behavior, accomplishments within his or her respective field, relevant business or financial expertise of experience, sound business judgment, diversity and tenure.
-We have chosen not to specify minimum qualifications that must be met by a candidate, as different factors may assume greater or lesser significance at particular times, and the needs of our Board may vary in light of its composition and the Nominating & Governance Committee’s perceptions about future issues and needs.
+The Nominating & Corporate Governance Committee is responsible for establishing criteria for seeking and selecting individuals to recommend to our Board as director candidates.
+In this regard, the Nominating & Corporate Governance Committee considers the entirety of each candidate’s credentials, such director criteria to include, but not be limited to: high ethical behavior, accomplishments within his or her respective field, relevant business or financial expertise of experience, sound business judgment, diversity and tenure.
+We have chosen not to specify minimum qualifications that must be met by a candidate, as different factors may assume greater or lesser significance at particular times, and the needs of our Board may vary in light of its composition and the Nominating & Corporate Governance Committee’s perceptions about future issues and needs.
 However, the Nominating & Corporate Governance Committee does require that every slate of individuals to be considered must include at least one woman and at least one underrepresented minority.

 Chair and Chief Executive Officer; Executive Sessions

-Our Board separates the positions of CEO and Chairman of our Board.
-We believe that an independent Chairman facilitates our Board’s independent oversight of our executive officers’ management of strategic direction, operational execution and business risk, thereby better protecting shareholder value.
-Daniel J. Moore currently serves as the non-executive Chairman of our Board.
+Our Board separates the positions of CEO and Chair of our Board.
+We believe that an independent Chair facilitates our Board’s independent oversight of our executive officers’ management of strategic direction, operational execution and business risk, thereby better protecting shareholder value.
+William Kozy currently serves as the non-executive Chair of our Board.

 The non-executive directors of the Company meet at least quarterly in executive sessions held at the beginning or the end of regularly scheduled meetings of our Board.
-Our current Chairman, Mr. Moore, presides over Board meetings and executive sessions of our independent directors.
+Our current Chair, Mr. Kozy, presides over Board meetings and executive sessions of our independent directors.

 Limitation on Public Company Board Service